Uncle Stock Review

 All of the fundamental metrics most commonly used are summed up on the ‘Stock Price’ page, right next to basic technical charts from Trading View.
-When you hover over any metric, Uncle Stock automatically pops up an explainer text.
-In some cases, this provides a brief explanation of what uncommon metrics are and what represents good and bad values.
-In other cases, the popup includes additional data points to show the underlying figures in a metric (e.g. the popup for earnings yield shows exact price and EPS figures for the past year).
+When you hover over any metric, Uncle Stock automatically pops up text to explain exactly what that metric is.
+In some cases, this provides more information about what uncommon metrics are and what numbers represent good and bad values.
+In other cases, the popup includes additional data points to show investors the underlying figures included in a metric (e.g. the popup for earnings yield shows exact price and EPS figures for the past year).

 Diving into detailed fundamentals can be a bit more confusing, especially if you’re not looking for a single metric in particular.
 Here, you can access all of the thousands of data points about a company.
 Uncle Stock organizes them into categories and users can search for metrics using a drop-down search menu.